richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 31 March 1995 — Scientist Jacques Vallee states he ate lunch with John Petersen at the Garden Court and Petersen told him President Bill Clinton signed an Executive Order giving immunity to Gordon Cooper and Ingo Swann to talk about “what they knew.”
+**(PUBLIC DOMAIN)** - 31 March 1995 — Scientist Jacques Vallée states he ate lunch with John Petersen at the Garden Court and Petersen told him President Bill Clinton signed an Executive Order giving immunity to Gordon Cooper and Ingo Swann to talk about “what they knew.”

 *   [https://www.reddit.com/r/UFOs/comments/oeeocd/jacques_vallee_on_stephen_greer_excerpts_from/](https://www.reddit.com/r/UFOs/comments/oeeocd/jacques_vallee_on_stephen_greer_excerpts_from/)